computourist/RFM69-MQTT-client/RFID end node/readme.txt

 Power requirements dictate that a reparate 3.3 Volts regulator is used to power both RFM69 and RFID reader A RED led (D7) is used to indicate an RFID card has been detected and read.
 It will stay on during HOLDOFF msec.

-Whenever an RFID card is detected a message will be generated with topic:
+Whenever an RFID card is detected am MQTT message will be generated with topic:

 	home/rfm_gw/nb/node05/dev72